Ruzgfpegk/RealTimeGenerator/README.md

 * Gmagick hasn't yet been tested.
 * Caching is not yet implemented.
 * Dynamic countdown is not yet implemented.
-* Image maps (using part of an image as text) are not yet implemented.

 ## TODO ##
-* When using cache, use a hash of arguments in the cache filenames to make sure we don't serve the wrong files, and start/end timestamps to quickly locate.
+* When using cache with parametric renders, add a hash of the arguments in the cached files names to make sure we don't serve the wrong ones.
 * Add a "inframe" parameter for all displayed element types, that would define in which frame they are present (0: all).
 * Support chaining of elements, for cases where one element starting position depends on the size of another.
 * Add exceptions and handle them better.